Board of Directors: Composition and responsibilities

 In accordance with Danish legislation, Novozymes has a two-tier management system comprising the Board of Directors and the Executive Leadership Team, with no individual being a member of both.

 Novozymes’ Articles of Association require the Board of Directors to have four to eight members elected at the Annual Shareholders’ Meeting.
-Currently, the Board has seven members.
+Currently, the Board has six members.
 They are elected for one year at a time and cannot be elected or re-elected after reaching the age of 70.
 Nominations are based on an evaluation of factors such as competencies, diversity, independence and prior performance.
 The Board of Directors also includes three members elected by employees, who serve four-year terms.

 The Board of Directors is accountable to the company’s shareholders for the way the company conducts its business.
 The composition of the Board of Directors must therefore be such that the combined competencies of the Board enable it to inspire, guide and oversee the company’s development, and diligently address and resolve the issues and challenges faced by the company at any time.